Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Introduction

 SN\,2022jli is a SE SN discovered near maximum light in the nearby galaxy NGC\,157.
 SN\,2022jli shows a strong secondary maximum followed by periodic or quasi-periodic undulations \citep{moore23, chen24}. \citet{chen24} proposed that the first maximum corresponds to a SE SN, and the second maximum and the subsequent light curve undulations are produced by the accretion from a companion star onto a compact object at periastron encounters in a binary system \citep[see also][]{king24}.
-Alternatively, \citet{moore23} proposed that the second maximum corresponds to a massive $12 \pm 6$\,$M_{\odot}$ SN ejecta powered by the radioactive decay of $^{56}$Ni, and the periodic variability could a consequence of ejecta-CSM interaction with the CSM configured in nested shells or due to the collision of a neutron star with the companion star as in the model of \citet{hirai22}.
+Alternatively, \citet{moore23} proposed that the second maximum corresponds to a massive $12 \pm 6$\,$M_{\odot}$ SN ejecta powered by the radioactive decay of $^{56}$Ni, and the periodic variability could a consequence of ejecta-CSM interaction with the CSM configured in nested shells or due to the collision of a neutron star with the companion star, as in the model of \citet{hirai22}.
+During the revision of this article, accretion models from a shock-inflated companion star into a neutron star in a binary system appeared.
+These models seem to explain the second maximum and the periodic light curve undulations of SN\,2022jli \citep{hirai25,lu25}.
+A recent hydrodynamical model that combines the radioactive decay of $\sim 0.15$\,$M_{\odot}$ of $^{56}$Ni and a magnetar successfully reproduces the first and second maxima of SN\,2022jli, but does not reproduce the periodic undulations of SN\,2022jli \citep{orellana25}.